cdillon/kint-debugger/readme.txt

 == Upgrade Notice ==

-Fix integration with Debug Bar.
+Fix bug when Query Monitor is installed but Debug Bar is not.